tarwn/lessthandot-hugo/blogs/content/posts/2009-07-11-truncate-log-in-all-your-user-databases.md

 <span class="MT_red">UPDATE</span>

-Based on Duncan&#8217;s comments the better code than I suggested would be
+Based on Duncan's comments the better code than I suggested would be

 sql
 sp_MSForEachDb 'IF ''?''
 NOT IN (''master'', ''tempdb'', ''tempdev'', ''model'', ''msdb'')